kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 - Discuss [5.7.
 Lab: MitM with Scapy](https://web.njit.edu/~rt494/security/#_lab_mitm_with_scapy)
 - Overview of the final project structure

+1. Title and Introduction

+- Project Background: Briefly describe the significance and prevalence of this cybersecurity threat.

+2. Understanding the Attack

+- Attack Description: Concisely explain the nature of the specific cyber attack.
+- Attack Vector: Describe how the attack is typically executed.
+- Real-world Examples: Briefly mention notable incidents involving this attack.

+3. Methodology

+- Tools: List key tools (e.g., Nmap, Wireshark, etc.) and techniques used to simulate and analyze the attack.
+- Assessment Framework: Mention the protocol exploited (e.g., NIST, OWASP).

+4. Mitigation Strategies

+- Defense Mechanisms: Propose specific actions to mitigate the vulnerabilities exploited by the attack.
+Suggest additional security measures (e.g., firewalls, intrusion detection systems).
+- Policy Recommendations: Recommend essential policies and best practices to prevent future attacks.

+5. Conclusion

+- Summarize key findings and their implications.

+6. References
+- List key sources in a standard citation format.
+- Note that you must use TryHackme as some of your references, and you should detail the rooms that you used.

 **Day 9: Field Work:**

 **Homework readings:**